Jcarlosjunior/Jcarlosjunior/README.md

 - 🔭 Working on [Nullafi](https://www.nullafi.com)

-- 🌱 A Computer Engineer doing a master's degree in Computer Science
+- 🌱 A Computer Engineer passionate about programming

-- ⚡ Fun fact **I am a huge fan of FromSoftware Souls games**